SainyTK/phoenix-sdk/documents/PRD.md

 # Product Requirements Document (PRD)
-## @arbit-x/drift-sdk
+## @arbit-x/phoenix-sdk

 ### Overview
-The drift-sdk is a JavaScript/TypeScript SDK built with Rust and WebAssembly (WASM) that provides access to market data and real-time orderbook information for trading applications.
+The phoenix-sdk is a JavaScript/TypeScript SDK built with Rust and WebAssembly (WASM) that provides access to market data and real-time orderbook information for trading applications.
 The SDK will be published to npm and used by JavaScript developers to integrate market data functionality into their applications.

 ### Technical Architecture
 - **Core Language**: Rust (for performance and safety)